Interactivity

 - Optionally enable Allow retry, which adds a retry button that takes viewers back to the first quiz question in the video.

-Add logic with conditional statements
+Edit logic with conditional statements

 - Always: A statement that always executes (cannot be combined with If/else).